|

 Check on your flashcards

-Since flashcards are small and easy to carry, they’re a great way to turn wasted time into useful time.
+Since flashcards are small and easy to carry, they’re a great way to turn wasted time into valuable time.
 Instead of checking your accounts on social media, open up your flashcard app (or pull out your flashcard stack) and do a quick vocabulary review.

 Flashcards are one of the most popular and helpful study tools, especially for learning short pieces of information (like new words or short expressions).